Current as of 25 February 2026

 You will also need a pair of period suspenders (aka braces).
 Recommend ones with no elastic or the elastic on the part that connects to the trousers (Fully elastic braces are unacceptable)

-Sources: Merrick’s Custom Leather, The Depot Historic, South Union Mills, Wambaugh, White, & co
+Sources: The Depot Historic, South Union Mills, Wambaugh, White, & co, Missouri Boot & Shoe

 Shoes (AKA Brogans)